 Mike is a retired US Army Lieutenant Colonel, Engineer.
 Foss served as a Squad Leader and Platoon Sergeant, 132nd Engineer Battalion; Platoon Leader and Executive Officer, 4th Engineer Battalion; Commander, 994th Engineer Company (Bailey Bridge) and the 409th Engineer Company (MGB); Executive Officer, 244th Engineer Battalion (Combat Heavy); Collection Manager, G2, SMDC/ARSTRAT; Commander, 3/361st TSBN; Deputy Commander, 5th Armor Brigade; and Military Executive, National Geospatial Intelligence Agency.
 He has volunteer leadership positions as the President of the Arapahoe High School Quarterback Club and the President of the Littleton Youth Sports Club.
-Mike resides in Centennial, Colorado with his wife Peggy and they have three children, Morgan, Taylor and Kyle.

-Through personal and professional experiences, Mikes understanding of those we serve and their needs, due to his military service, energizes his desire to build the Bonfire to its fullest potential in order to help all those that need it.
+Through personal and professional experiences, Mike's understanding of those we serve and their needs, due to his military service, energizes his desire to build the Bonfire to its fullest potential in order to help all those that need it.
+Mike resides in Centennial, Colorado with his wife Peggy, they have three grown children, Morgan, Taylor and Kyle.

-Helen serves as our Director of Veteran Services & Special Projects and has over 19 years of experience with startup entrepreneurial businesses, process system development and management, customer relationship management, marketing collaboration and network coordination.
-Helen has been with the Warrior Bonfire Program since 2014, building and developing, all member registration and vetting processes, website and social media foundations, network systems throughout the Veteran care industry, organization mission messaging and program service integrity.
+Helen and has over 19 years of experience with startup entrepreneurial businesses, process system development and management, customer relationship management, marketing collaboration and network coordination.
+Helen has been with the Warrior Bonfire Program since 2014, building and developing, all member registration system and vetting processes, website and social media foundations, network relationship throughout the Veteran care industry, mission branding and messaging, and program service integrity.

-Business Development Representative
+Director of Business Development